BSidesPDX/bsidespdx.org/events/2019/schedule.md

 &nbsp;

-Saturday Lunch: Food Cart, TBD
+Saturday Lunch: Gyros and Falafel, Across the street in Columbia Bank's parking lot

-Saturday Evening: <a href="contests-events.html#Saturday">BSidesPDX Afterparty at Ctrl-H PDX Hackerspace</a>
+Saturday Evening: <a href="contests-events.html#Saturday">BSidesPDX Volunteer and VIP Afterparty at Ctrl-H PDX Hackerspace</a>; Informal gatherings for all attendees a Spirit of '77 across the street and Ground Control in downtown Portland.